- How to Make Sense of Salary Transparency - February 19, 2025

 Diversityjobs.com

 Diversityjobs.com is another example of a diversity recruiting website.
-Diversity Jobs has organized diversity job fairs for 14 years but has now (due to COVID-19) shifted to promoting virtual diversity job fairs and providing resources to employers for diversity hiring.
+Diversity Jobs has organized diversity job fairs for over a decade.
+During the pandemic, they shifted to promoting virtual diversity job fairs and providing resources to employers for diversity hiring.
 Diversityjobs.com diversity strategy resources for employers include:

 - Blog content on workplace diversity and eliminating workplace inequality